 Discrimination laws are not as stringent in the United Arab Emirates as they are elsewhere in the world.
 Subsequently, carefully consider what to leave out of your CV.
 If you are not married, it is not wise to mention that you “only” live together with a partner – it does not comply with the Muslim religion.

 It is more common in the UAE to apply for a job through the Internet.
 However, you should be aware that an electronic CV does not look the same as a standard one.
 Employers often scan CVs, so make your CV scannable by avoiding for example lines, italic fonts etc.

 Warning!
 Internet applications will not be processed unless photographs are scanned to the application

 Always include a cover letter with your CV, but never attach any official documents, like diplomas or testimonials to your application.

 Check the spelling and grammar of your UAE CV.
 Use the word processor's spell and grammar checker.
-If you are not confident of your ability to detect grammatical, punctuation and Arabic or other language usage errors or if you need help in organizing your CV, send it to a professional for assistance.
+If you are not confident of your ability to detect grammatical, punctuation and language usage errors in Arabic or other languages or if you need help in organizing your CV, send it to a professional for assistance.

 Other UAE CV Info